Clean your washing machine with our top tips for killing germs, banishing bad odours and preventing limescale build up

 When you’re faced with the mind-blowing array of detergents lined up on the supermarket shelves, it’s easy to think only about the effect they have on your clothes.
 Interestingly extra suds and liquid softeners have been linked to leaving a residue in the machine that may contribute to bad smells and mould.

 In short, if you want to be kinder to your washing machine (and help it last longer) use powder rather than liquids.Need a new washing machine?
-See our how to buy a new washing machine guide.
+See our best washing machines guide.